Frequently Asked Questions

 To be classified as Vermont maple syrup, the syrup must be produced in Vermont, have a 66.9% sugar density, and conform to the Vermont grading standards for translucency.
 The grading standards for density and translucency vary slightly between Vermont, other US states, and Canada.
 Whereas Vermont maple syrup must be 66.9% density, in Canada syrup only needs to be at least 66 % sugar to qualify as "maple syrup".

 “Off flavor” maple syrup may have either a fruity or apple-y taste or a bitter after-taste.
 There are several factors that can contribute to “off-flavor” maple syrup.
 These include changes in the sap, such as fermentation when it has been left sitting too long; and changes in the tree, such as "buddy sap" late in the season when budding has begun.
 Even a small portion of “off flavor” maple syrup when blended with otherwise good quality maple syrup may compromise the quality of the entire batch.
 This is a key reason why “single-source”, maple syrup from a small farm is often a better value than maple syrup typically found in large grocery stores.
 Maple syrup is like any other food: many people prefer to buy it from a trusted source.
-Hidden Springs Maple does not produce or sell off-flavor maple syrup and we do not blend maple syrup from other farms with the maple syrup we produce on our farm.

 The answer depends on how sweet the maple sap is.
 The sweeter the sap, the less it takes to make one gallon of syrup.
 However, a good rule of thumb is 40:1.
 It takes approximately 40 gallons of maple sap to produce one gallon of maple syrup.